News

 9/16/2022

 New paper published in Frontiers in Marine Science!
 We inventoried metabolites across major marine microbial groups to identify chemotaxonomic patterns.
 Interesting patterns in organic sulfur, osmolytes, and signaling compounds.
-Check it out here!
+Check out the paper!

 Figure from Durham, et al., 2022 showing ordination between microbial groups and their associated metabolites.